-< SELECT> LINE DIRECTION <

-The arrow shown on the LCD's third line screen should agree with the direction of product travel.
-Press or to change direction.
+<-- SELECT --> LINE DIRECTION The arrow shown on the LCD's third line screen should agree with the direction of product travel.
+Press or to change the direction of print.
 Press for the unit to accept the change.

 2 - PRINT INVERSE: